-But by the early 1970s, MacFadden, lacking Time’s deep pockets, was fading and thus ensued a dizzying succession of ownership changes for the magazine.
-There was also a corresponding zig-zag in editorial direction, and gradually SPORT lost its way, its distinctive voice and, eventually, its presence.
-In August 2000, after appearing every month for 54 years under 10 different owners, SPORT magazine ceased publication.
+But by the early 1970s, McFadden, lacking Time’s deep pockets and staying power, was fading and thus ensued a dizzying succession of ownership changes for the magazine.
+With the corresponding zig-zags in editorial direction, it gradually lost its way, its distinctive voice and, eventually, its presence.
+In August 2000, after appearing every month for 54 years under 10 different owners, SPORT ceased publication.
 Its passing was mourned in many quarters.
-As The Wall Street Journal’s Allen Barra, writing in Salon.com, put it, “Though it didn’t make any headlines, the news of the death of SPORT magazine…must have put a lump in the throat of those old enough to remember the greatest of all American sports magazines…Sports Illustrated was great, but SI, in an era when you couldn’t see all the highlights every night, was read for news; SPORT was for reflection.”
+As The Wall Street Journal’s Allen Barra, writing in Salon.com, put it,

+Though it didn’t make any headlines, the news of the death of SPORT magazine…must have put a lump in the throat of those old enough to remember the greatest of all American sports magazines…Sports Illustrated was great, but SI, in an era when you couldn’t see all the highlights every night, was read for news; SPORT was for reflection.

-They closed the barbershop last week, the one in town, the first place – not counting school or a friend’s house – where your mother would drop you off and leave you…”
+They closed the barbershop last week, the one in town, the first place – not counting school or a friend’s house – where your mother would drop you off and leave you…

 Such was the comfort afforded by SPORT magazine.

 Today, the archive of the magazine, consisting of hundreds of thousands of photographic images and illustrations, lives on, forming the base of The SPORT Collection.